WellthCare

 4) Measure household risk removal, not just participation

 Participation is a weak metric.
-What matters is whether the system reduces risk and cost for real families.
+Does the system actually reduce risk and cost for real families?
 Strong measurement often includes:

 • Preventive completion rates by household type (employee-only vs. employee + spouse vs. employee + children)